-The M.Ed. program is structured to address the educational needs of five types of graduate students: (a) those who hold Pennsylvania Mentally and/or Physically Handicapped certification; (b) those who hold another teaching certificate who wish to obtain Special Education Certification (either PreK-8 grades or 7 -12 grades) while working toward an M.Ed. degree in Education of Exceptional Persons; (c) those who hold another teaching certificate who wish to obtain Special Education Certification (either PreK-8 grades or 7 -12 grades) without earning the M.Ed. degree; and (d) those who do not want to qualify for a teaching certificate but who wish to earn an M.Ed. degree and to work professionally with persons with disabilities.
+The M.Ed. program is structured to address the educational needs of five types of graduate students: (a) those who hold Pennsylvania Mentally and/or Physically Handicapped certification; (b) those who hold another teaching certificate who wish to obtain Special Education Certification (either PreK-8th grades or 7th-12th grades) while working toward an M.Ed. degree in Education of Exceptional Persons; (c) those who hold another teaching certification (either PreK-8th grades or 7th-12th grades) who hold another teaching certificate who wish to obtain Special Education Certification (either PreK-8th grades or 7th-12th grades) who hold another teaching certificate who wish to obtain Special Education Certification (either PreK-8th grades or 7th-12th grades) without earning the M.Ed. degree; and (d) those who do not want to qualify for a teaching certificate but who wish to earn an M.Ed. degree and to work professionally with persons with disabilities.